H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 > logging relationship rather than a strict runtime gate on MountainShares proposals.
 > The Fifth DGM's explicit `/governance_hooks` and `dao_approval_required` endpoints
 > are not exposed in the current `jarvis-fifth-dgm` service.
 This is a documented
-> deferred integration tracked as a post-rebuild task.
-The governance hook architecture
+> deferred integration tracked as OI-C3-DGM-HOOK.
+The architecture described here is
-> described here is the target specification.
+> the target specification.
 (See Chapter 32 for full DGM specification.)

 ### 3.7.1 The Principle

 The Darwin-Gödel Machines (DGMs) are the self-modification layer of the Ms. Jarvis organism.
-They propose evolutionary changes to system behavior, service configuration, and architectural parameters.
 The governance hook principle establishes that:

 > **Any evolution proposal from a DGM that affects governance services must pass DAO
 > approval before adoption.**

-This is not a technical constraint on DGM capability — it is a constitutional constraint on what the system is permitted to do to itself.
+This is a constitutional constraint on what the system is permitted to do to itself.
 The DAO is the community's mechanism for approving or rejecting changes to the governance infrastructure.
 DGMs are not permitted to evolve the governance layer unilaterally.

 ### 3.7.2 Affected Services